L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Introduction

 \subsection{Relation to literature}

 There is an enormous amount of literature on sampling algorithms based on the Langevin diffusion \eqref{langevin diffusion} and Markov chain Monte Carlo (MCMC) methods.
 The strengths of MCMC methods in general lie in the fact that they perform better than direct methods like inverse transform sampling or rejection sampling whenever distributions are more complex (e.g. multimodal) or high-dimensional.
-We refer to \cite{brooks_handbook_2011} and \cite{roberts_exponential_1996} for some general overviews on MCMC and Langevin sampling.
+We refer to \cite{brooks-handbook-2011} and \cite{roberts-exponential-1996} for general overviews on MCMC and Langevin sampling.

 The idea to generalise the Langevin diffusion to Lévy(-type) noise is not new.
 Works of different scope can be found in the literature.
-In \cite{simsekli_fractional_2017}, a sampling algorithm for which $(L_t)_{t\geq 0}$ is a stable process is put forward and further analysed in \cite{nguyen_non-asymptotic_2019}, in particular w.r.t. applications in non-convex optimisation.
-In \cite{eliazar_levy-driven_2003}, various examples of Lévy-driven SDEs are discussed, in particular w.r.t. their stationary distributions.
+In \cite{simsekli-fractional-2017}, a sampling algorithm for which $(L_t)_{t\geq 0}$ is a stable process is put forward and further analysed in \cite{nguyen-non-asymptotic-2019}, in particular w.r.t. applications in non-convex optimisation.
+In \cite{eliazar-levy-2003}, various examples of Lévy-driven SDEs are discussed, in particular w.r.t. their stationary distributions.
 These works are similar with regard to their focus on practical aspects and their neglect of a rigorous theoretical analysis of the SDE, its invariant measure and ergodic behaviour.
-More precisely, \cite{simsekli_fractional_2017} and \cite{eliazar_levy-driven_2003} disregard the fact that in general there is no equivalence between the stationary solution of a Fokker-Planck equation and the invariant measure of the associated Markov process, not to mention the question of uniqueness of a stationary solution of the Fokker-Planck equation.
+More precisely, \cite{simsekli-fractional-2017} and \cite{eliazar-levy-2003} disregard the fact that in general there is no equivalence between the stationary solution of a Fokker-Planck equation and the invariant measure of the associated Markov process, not to mention the question of uniqueness of a stationary solution of the Fokker-Planck equation.

-In \cite{huang_approximation_2020}, the authors fill up the missing theoretical analysis in \cite{simsekli_fractional_2017} by carefully deriving assumptions on the coefficient of the stable process driven SDE and proving the ergodicity towards the unique invariant measure $\bm{\pi}(\dd x) = \pi(x)\dd x$.
-Nevertheless, they leave unanswered which precise numerical scheme of the continuous time SDE would be employed and what its performance would be.
-This would need a discussion on the approximation of the drift term given by a fractional Laplacian and the noise given by a stable process.
+In \cite{huang-approximation-2020}, the authors fill up the missing theoretical analysis in \cite{simsekli-fractional-2017} by carefully deriving assumptions on the coefficient of the stable process driven SDE and proving the ergodicity towards the unique invariant measure.
+Nevertheless, they leave unanswered which precise numerical scheme of the continuous time SDE would be employed.
+This is especially important in their setup, since it would need a discussion of the approximation of the drift term given by a fractional Laplacian and the noise given by a stable process.

-In \cite{zhang_ergodicity_2023}, a generalised version of the SDE \eqref{levy langevin diffusion} is put forward, namely
+In \cite{zhang-ergodicity-2023}, a generalised version of the SDE \eqref{levy langevin diffusion} is put forward, namely